o-RDS/o-rds-website/src/content/docs/backend-server/proxy-server.md

 ### 5: Moving to a production environment

 There may be a number of settings/variables in the .env file that are set a specific way during development/testing.
-Use the checklist below once you're ready to move to a production envrionment.
+Use the checklist below once you're ready to move to a production environment.

 1. TESTING=false
 2. TREMENDOUS_BEARER_TOKEN and TREMENDOUS_SERVER shoud not be using the testflight environment